boshtannik/embedded-nano-mesh/README.md

 The implementation of PlatformSerial for Arduino nano board is done by:
 - [platform-serial-arduino-nano](https://github.com/boshtannik/platform-serial-arduino-nano)

-The implementation of PlatformTime for Arduino nano board is done by:
+The implementation of PlatformMillis for Arduino nano board is done by:
 - [platform-millis-arduino-nano](https://github.com/boshtannik/platform-millis-arduino-nano)

 Usage examples can be found here: